fieldtrip/website/example/stats/neighbours.md

 {% include image src="/assets/img/example/neighbours/figure10.png" width="400" %}

 If you rotate the 3D figure, you can see that O1 and O2 are considered neighbours, as well as Fp1 and Fp2.
 They are quite close to each other, but I would not consider them direct neighbours, since Oz and Fpz are in between.
 To improve on the neighbour structure, you would edit the structure that it returns.

-Note that if you remove a neighbour from one channel, you probably also want to remove it the opposite way around.
-In general we would consider neighbours symmetric, i.e., if channel "A" is a neighbour of channel "B", channel "B" will also be the neighbour of "A".
+See below:

+## Neighbours based on manual specification

+Regardless of whether you start with an empty slate, or whether you use the layout or 3D channel positions to create an (initial) layout, you can use a combination of manual specification and plotting to make and to refine a layout.
+In general you want the layout to be symmetric, and you want it to have a relatively uniform number of neighbours per channel.

 You can use the **[printstruct](/reference/utilities/printstruct)** function to display the structure on screen and copy-and-paste it into your script, where you can make additional refinements.